-Mr Lin is the uncle to Mr Lin, Chin-Hung and brother-in-law to Mdm Lin Chen, Jui-Fen who is also a substantial shareholder of the Company.
+Mr Lin is the cousin to Mr Lin, Chin-Hung and nephew to Mdm Lin Chen, Jui-Fen.
+Mr Lin, Chin-Hung and Mdm Lin Chen, Jui-Fen are both substantial shareholders of the Company.

 Mr Lin does not have any conflict of interest in any business arrangement involving the Company.